burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * `[]` - *lambda introducer* is the opening square brackets.
 Can not be omitted.

 * `(int x, int y)` - *lambda parameter list* are parameters between round parentheses.
 Formally you in fact can omit the empty parameter list for lambda functions without parameters and write: `[] {...}`.
-However, it it's maybe not so good for readability.
+However, it  maybe not be so good for readability.

 >> Closure in Math.
 In math, closure is (i) a set with its boundary (*Functional Analysis*) or (ii) a family function, which can be achieved via constructing all possible formulas under the basis function (*Discrete Math and Formal Languages*).
 The (ii) and (i) look the same - you explore the space completely via allowable steps.